nicholasdiazjr509/codeup-web-exercises/JavaFundamentalsStudyGuide.md

 The following are several points of competency and skill that are intended to help identify areas of additional practice and study.
 Not all answers are found in the Codeup curriculum.
 ## Knowledge
 ### Java I
-- [ ] I can explain how Java code runs: from being written to executing on an operation system.
+- [ ] I can explain how Java code runs: from being written to executing on an operating system.
 - [ ] I can explain the difference between a primitive type and a reference type in Java.
 - [ ] I can name several primitive types in Java.
 - [ ] I can explain why multiple number primitive types are used.